Thursday, February 27, 2025

 Snotty, haughty, and dismissive,

-they would have thought my beloved Mexico primitive.
+they believed my beloved Mexico primitive.

 And by association that made me primitive, which is why I went on display

-wearing the traditional Mexican dress and hairstyle.
+wearing the traditional peasant Mexican dress and hairstyle.

 To show that while Mexico was not as savvy as the French,